EU ministers meet to discuss Afghanistan, refugees

-BRUSSELS (AP) — European Union justice and home affairs ministers are meeting Tuesday to discuss the Taliban's takeover of Afghanistan and the flow of refugees and migrants it is expected to produce.
+BRUSSELS (AP) — European Union justice and home affairs ministers were meeting Tuesday to discuss the Taliban's takeover of Afghanistan and how Europe will deal with the flow of refugees and migrants it is expected to produce.

 The meeting comes the day after the last U.S. forces flew out of Kabul's international airport, ending America's longest war.